MACS 30500 - Computing for the Social Sciences

 • Thursday: Aidan 11:00 AM - 12:00 PM drop-in on Zoom

-• Friday: Aidan 10:30 AM - 12:30 PM (1155 Bldg, Room 222) by appointment
+• Friday: Aidan 10:30 AM - 12:00 PM (1155 Bldg, Room 222) by appointment and 12:00 to 12:30 PM drop-in on Zoom

 Relevant Links: